Fockea edulis K.Schum.

 Brachystelma macrorrhizum, Chymocormus edulis, Fockea cylindrica, Fockea glabra, Pergularia edulis

 Fockea edulis is a caudiciform plant with twisted tuberous roots and thin branches that climb on any available support.
 The tuber is gray with wart-like tubercules and grows up to 2 feet (60 cm) in diameter.
 Branches are up to 13.1 feet (4 m) long.
 Leaves are green, oval, and up to 1 inch (2.5 cm) long.
 It will lose some leaves in winter but rarely goes completely leafless.
 Flowers are whitish-green, up to 0.6 inches (1.5 cm) across, and usually appear in summer.
 This plant is dioecious, have male and female flowers on separate specimens.
 It produces grey-green seed pods on pollinated female plants.

-The specific epithet "edulis" derives from a Latin word meaning "edible" and refers to the fleshy roots used for food and moisture in dry parts of Southern Africa.
+The specific epithet "edulis" derives from a Latin word meaning "edible and eatable" and refers to the fleshy roots used for food and moisture in dry parts of Southern Africa.